rmistry/nest-controlbot/README.md

-#nest_controlbot
+#Nest ControlBot

-**A library that gives fine-grained control over the Nest Thermostat by using a remote sensor.**
+**A library that gives fine-grained control over the Nest Thermostat and uses a remote sensor.**

 ##Background